Turbulence and mixing

 Water flowing down a pipe slowly isn’t turbulent.
 As the flow rate increases, it becomes turbulent.
 Mixing is increased by turbulence, right?

-The water in the pipe from your hot water tank to your hot tap is cold when the tap hasn’t been used for a while.
+The water in the pipe from your hot water tank or boiler to your hot tap is cold when the tap hasn’t been used for a while.
 When you run the tap, you can run it slowly, a bit faster, or very fast.
 Will the temperature of the water coming out of the tap rise over longer or shorter periods in each case?

 Actually, there’s a slightly better question than that.
 Rather than looking at the change of temperature versus time, look at the change of temperature versus volume of water delivered.
 Imagine you’re filling a series of thirty glasses of water, and measuring the temperature in each.
 Then draw a graph of temperature versus volume of water delivered.
 It takes longer to fill the thirty glasses with a slow-running tap, of course!

 The diagram shows the results.
 Think about what’s going on, and see if you can work out which graph is the slow-running tap, and which the fast running one.

 Then, ideally, do the experiment and see if you were right.
 I’ve had a classful of students do it, and most of them got it right – but then, I’d been teaching them about turbulence.
 I’ve not tried it with an uninitiated class.